aksonov/react-native-router-flux/README.md

 - Custom scene renderers are used instead of 'custom' types (like 'modal'), so 'modal' scenes are pushed as usual, but custom renderer will render them as popup.
 No `dismiss`, just usual `pop` to close such popups.
 - No old navigator.sceneConfig support (instead the component uses React Native NavigationAnimatedView for better transitions)
 - No onPush/onPop/etc handlers because they are doesn't need now.
 If navigation state is changed, container will be re-renderer with changed navigationState property, see `Modal` as Example.
+- No header/footer properties are supported for Scene currently - you may include them into Scene component.

 ## Installation
 ```